French Exit (A PopEntertainment.com Movie Review)

 Distributed by Sony Classics Pictures.
 110 minutes.
 Rated R.

 French Exit is a very strange film, but strange does not necessarily mean that it is bad.
 In fact, it is pretty good, and it offers Michelle Pfeiffer her best role in years.
-In fact, it’s kind of a sin that she was not at least nominated for Best Actress in the Oscars.
+It’s kind of a sin that she was not at least nominated for Best Actress in the Oscars.

 Pfeiffer plays Frances Price, a selfish and jaded aging trophy wife who has nearly run through all the money from the estate of her late husband.
 Now she is in her sixties, has no skills and no real interest in getting a job.
 She is left with a conundrum – being homeless and destitute, or trying to find some way to support herself and her grown son.